kayceesrk/cs3100_m25/assignments.md

 in exceptional circumstances.
 Extension requests should be made via Slack;
 copying all group members on the request.
 They should include a description of why an extension is being requested.

+## Response times

+Feel free to ask questions about assignments in the Slack channel.
+Please use `#townhall` channel if the question is not expected to be private to avoid having to answer the same questions repeatedly.
+We will aim to answer questions within 24 hours.
+We shall do our best to answer questions asap, but this is best effort.
+Even if these questions appear on the day of the deadline, responses may take up to 24 hours.
+Start early; avoid asking question and expecting answers in the last few hours of the deadline.

 ## Academic Integrity